emmericp/MoonGen/interface/README.md

 Start all the flows supplied as arguments.
 All arguments besides the name can be  `,`-separated lists.
 Trailing `:` can be omitted.

 ### List
-`mginterface list [<directory>]`
+`mginterface list [<entry>] ...`

-Show a tabular view of all flows available in the directory (default is `flows`).
+Show a tabular view of all flows available in the directories or files passed (default is `flows`).
 Useful to remember the name of a particular flow or find the file a flow resides in.

 ### Debug
 `mginterface debug <flow>`